modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 ### Logging

-Assume you want to debug the following function:
+Assume you want to debug the following function, which is supposed to compute the sum of [proper divisors](https://mathworld.wolfram.com/ProperDivisor.html) of $n$:
 ```julia
 function sum_of_divisors(n)
     divisors = filter(x -> n % x == 0, 1:n)